Connecting shear-flow and vortex array instabilities in annular atomic superfluids

-The data in Fig.~\ref{fig:Fig3}f are compared with Eqs.~(\ref{eq:pvm}) and (\ref{eq:RayleighFormula}), and with 3D numerical simulations based on Gross-Pitaevskii (GP) equation and collisionless Zaremba-Nikuni-Griffin (cZNG) model\cite{ZNGbook,nick_book}.
-While theoretical rates -- analytical and numerical -- agree quantitatively with each other, the measured ones show systematically lower values.
-In classical fluids, dissipation effects (e.g. surface tension, viscosity) typically tend to stabilize the system, leading to smaller growth rates \cite{charru, drasin}.
-In our system, temperature effects and technical imperfections such as spurious vortices and other density excitations originated from the barrier removal, as well as from a non-ideal imprinting procedure, \cite{delpace, supp} are possible sources of dissipation.
-These effects are encapsulated phenomenologically in the $\nu$ parameter shown in the inset of Fig.~\ref{fig:Fig3}g.
-For $1/k_Fa \ge 0$, $\nu$ show a nearly constant value of $0.29(1)$, while BCS superfluids with $1/k_Fa < 0$ display a stronger deviation from the ideal case ($\nu =1$).
-The numerical simulations of the cZNG model in the BEC limit suggest no significant role of the small thermal fraction.
-On the other hand, in the BCS regime, we expect the combined effects of the thermal component and Andreev vortex-bound states to enter into play, opening a further dissipative channel \cite{Kwon,barresi}.
-A quantitative understanding of the microscopic mechanisms connecting non-local vortex dynamics to dissipation, especially in presence of strong correlations, remains an open problem \cite{Sonin2015,mehdi}.
+The data in Fig.~\ref{fig:Fig3}f are compared with Eqs.~(\ref{eq:pvm}) and (\ref{eq:RayleighFormula}), and with 3D numerical simulations based on Gross-Pitaevskii (GP) equation and collisionless Zaremba-Nikuni-Griffin (cZNG) model\cite{ZNGbook}.
+While theoretical rates -- analytical and numerical -- agree quantitatively with each other, the measured ones show systematically lower values, quantified by the ratio $\nu=\sigma^*/\sigma_\mathrm{PVM}^*$.
+In classical fluids, dissipation effects (e.g., surface tension, viscosity) typically stabilize the system, leading to lower growth rates \cite{charru, drasin, Villermaux1998,Betchov1963}.
+In our system, we expect finite temperature to introduce additional dissipative effects through the mutual friction between the superfluid and the non-vanishing normal components.
+The microscopic origin of this source of dissipation resides in scattering processes between normal excitations and vortices, hence strongly depend on the vortex core structure\cite{Kopnin2002, Sonin2015}.
+For instance, in the fermionic regimes, the presence of Andreev quasiparticles localized in the vortex core give rise to additional dissipation channels \cite{Silaev2012, Sonin2015} that should become less relevant moving towards the BEC regime\cite{barresi}.
+These effects can be phenomenologically included in the PVM, and modify the instability rates accordingly (see Methods).
+In an attempt to take into account temperature effects, we have performed numerical simulations of the dynamics using the cZNG model, which includes thermal-condensate interactions only at a mean-field level.
+As shown in Fig.~\ref{fig:Fig3}f, the obtained rates are comparable with those from $T=0$ GP simulations.
+This approach does not account for the slower rates observed in the experiment.
+A more complete\cite{ZNGbook, Allen2013} or alternate microscopic model\cite{mehdi, Sergeev2023} should be used to include further effects of the normal component on vortex dynamics.
+We remark that a quantitative understanding of the microscopic mechanisms connecting non-local vortex dynamics to dissipation, especially in the presence of strong correlations, remains an open problem both experimentally and theoretically \cite{Kopnin2002, Sonin2015, mehdi}.
+In addition, we cannot exclude that technical imperfections such as spurious excitations originating from the barrier removal and a non-ideal imprinting procedure (not considered in any of the performed numerical simulations), \cite{delpace, supp} may potentially foster additional dissipation.
+Finally, we would like to stress that -- essentially due only to quantization of the vorticity in units of $\Gamma$ -- the maximum growth rate of the instability takes the universal form $\sigma^* \propto (\Delta v)^2/\Gamma$, irrespective of the considered pairing regime across the BCS-BEC crossover.
+Interestingly, the proportionality constant, i.e. $\pi /4 \times \nu$, is of order $1$ in all regimes.